 Vehicular access to the pits and time on the track is only available to VHRA members and their VHRA eligible vehicles that have booked track time.
 Cars outside of this remit will not be permitted to compete.
 Only one car per member is allowed.
 Cars may be subject to a safety inspection.
 Please note that runs will not be officially timed.
 Front seat passengers are allowed and do not need to be a member of the VHRA.
 No rear seat passengers are to be carried.
 Sorry, no passengers under 16 years of age.
 Helmets are required in open cars.
 A decibel meter will be in place and cars exceeding 100db will not be allowed to run.
 Any number of drivers are allowed per vehicle.
 All drivers must hold a valid driving licence.
 All drivers and passengers, must complete an IOPD waiver before being allowed on the track.
 Please do not bring your car on a trailer or car transporter as space is at a premium.
 Track Passes cannot be transferred to another member of your choice, those on the reserve list come first.
 Change of vehicle must be notified to the VHRA not less than ten days before the event.
 Entry to the event for competing cars is from 8.30am and the track will be open from 10am to 4pm, with a break for lunch.
 Full details of signing on will be emailed to entrants nearer the event.

-Press applications must be made in writing by email to firstname.lastname@example.org.
-When getting in touch, let us have a link to your website and details of your media credentials.
-We only accept a very limited number of press applications with priority going to those we feel will best represent the VHRA.
+We only issue press passes to a few select applicants with priority going to those we feel will best represent the VHRA.
+Applications must be made in writing by email to email@example.com.
+When applying, include a link to your website, social media, details of publications featuring your work and who you will be representing.
 Any form of recording or photography for commercial purposes requires the formal consent of the VHRA for which there may be a fee payable.
 Press applications come to a close on 1st August 2024, earlier if all passes are allocated.
+Due to the number of requests received we may not respond to all applicants.